MoldyMacaroniX/dashword.net/_src/posts/viprin-resigns-from-geometry-dash-after-12-years.md

 People [praise him for being responsible for taking Geometry Dash in the direction it is headed now](https://x.com/dreameatergd/status/2041541852180951254).
 He is believed to be largely responsible for making the moderator system what it is now and for creating many events that are now officially endorsed by RobTop.

-However, there are those who dislike the bureaucratic direction Viprin took Geometry Dash in.
+However, there are those who dislike the "bureaucratic" direction Viprin took Geometry Dash in.
 He is criticized for making all these decisions himself and for [creating private, groupthink environments like Mod Chat](/posts/geometry-dash-hack-exposes-controversial-conduct-within-mod-team/) for people to confirm his decisions.
-Danzmen, for one, criticized the moderator team for consisting of "toxicity, power trips, deep-seated insecurity."
+Danzmen, for one, criticized the moderator team for consisting of "toxicity, power trips, [and] deep-seated insecurity."

 **But regardless of whether or not you love or hate Viprin, to say he is either all perfect or all evil is misleading.** The situation is nuance.
 He created many beloved community events and no doubt helped the game a lot.
 But he also made many mistakes.